 A Letter to My Twitter Followers

-Some questions have arisen recently about why I do some of the things I do regarding twitter.
+Some questions have arisen recently about why I do some of the things I do regarding Twitter.
+And I don’t mean why I find the best sites to buy Twitter followers, but I mean how I carry myself online.
 After much thought and prayer I have decided to give the reasons behind those choices because I know that questions not clearly answered can easily lead to misunderstandings and those can easily confuse or wound vulnerable people.
 So bear with me (or not) and perhaps it will be helpful to you in thinking through underlying issues.
+I can sometimes get similar questions from some of my Instagram followers as well as I thought it was time I cleared the air.

 Some have wondered why I do not respond on twitter.
 My very first tweet says the following: “I am sorry that due to the nature of my work and the ethics involved in my profession, I am not able to provide individual responses.”